mostafavilabuw/EnformerAssessment/enformer_analysis/README.md

 ## predict_with_augmented_data.py
 - test effects of data augmentation (+- 3bp shifts and reverse complement) on Enformer output
 - gene_file argument gives the genes to save this analysis for
-- this analysis used individual genomes found in ../extractSequence/results/sequence100K/' (not available on github because of the size)
+- this analysis used individual genomes found in ../extractSequence/results/sequence100K/'

 # The following scripts analyze the above attributions: